What are turbo trainers?

 Turbo trainers are a static resistance platform; you attach the rear wheel of your bike to the unit, and then you are able to replicate the resistance and feel of riding outdoors, but from the comfort of your home or garage.

-A turbo trainer gives a cyclist a great alternative to training outdoors in the dark, gloomy and often wet winter.
-By training indoors you can ensure that you retain fitness, perform a structured training session and you don’t have to risk the danger or discomfort of riding on icy or wet roads.
+A turbo trainer gives a cyclist a great alternative to training outdoors, in the dark, gloomy and often wet winter.
+By training indoors, you can ensure that you retain fitness; performing a structured training session, without the risk, danger or discomfort of riding on icy or wet roads.

 A turbo trainer is also a great tool for the time constrained training cyclist; allowing you to squeeze a productive session into a short space of time, when you don't have the hours to get kitted up and go outside.

 Turbo trainers fundamentally differ in the type of resistance that they use.
-The resistance is what adds the "feel" to the turbo and allows you to add some form of structure to your session; enabling you to mimic the kind of increasing and decreasing resistance you would feel when riding a hilly route.
+The resistance is what adds the "feel" to the turbo trainer, and allows you to add some form of structure to your session; enabling you to mimic the kind of increasing and decreasing resistance that you would feel when riding a hilly route out on the road.